songzijiang/Huayu-Gloabl/README.md

    precipitation values below `0.1 mm`.
 6. Writes the precipitation field and coverage count as GeoTIFF files.

-## Reported Validation
+## Evaluation Summary

-The manuscript evaluates Huayu-Global against seven satellite precipitation products using `5,395` independent stations and `1,847,967` matched 3-hour records from July-December 2022 and January-June 2025.
+Huayu-Global was evaluated against seven satellite precipitation products using `5,395` independent stations and `1,847,967` matched 3-hour records from July-December 2022 and January-June 2025.

 | Metric | Huayu-Global | Reported result |
 | --- | ---: | --- |